The Do’s and Don’ts Of Finding Developers for Hire

 We recognize, though, that there are situations where you may not want an entire team that’s ready to deploy.
 Maybe for now you need to find just one great programmer for hire.
 If that’s your situation, we thought we’d offer some tips on Do’s and Don’ts that have served us well in being able to recruit the top 5% of programmers in our home region of Latin America.

-Where to start looking for programmers for hire
+Where to start looking for developers for hire

 If you are a non-developer looking for a great programmer to hire, you are probably not going to be able to do it on your own without at least some level of technical knowledge.
 The best thing you can do is have a clear vision of your project and take your time.
 Nothing kills a project faster than hiring a bad developer to work on it.